-So you want to get started investing—that’s great!
-Here are the investment terms and definitions beginners need to know before making their first investment.
+If you want to start investing, here are the investment terms and definitions that all students and beginners should know before making their first investment.